|

 - Japanese Cartoon - in which StrongBad re-imagines himself as an anime character.
 Again, funny, but disturbingly accurate.

 - For Kids - in which StrongBad creates an educational preschool show.
-Totally off the wall, but strangely reminiscent of The Electric Company
+Totally off the wall, but strangely reminiscent of The Electric Company and Teletubbies.

 - Action Figure - in which StrongBad designs an action figure of himself, complete with glow-in-the-dark abs and battle scars that become visible when wet.